sagemath/trac_to_gh/Issue 6830.md

 Keywords: ideal, hecke

 Added code for ideals of a Hecke algebra.
+This patch depends on the basis of a Hecke algebra code from ticket #6768 (so ignore stuff about Hecke bases).

 Issue created by migration from https://trac.sagemath.org/ticket/6830